 Therein lies a decisive difference between the 70s and 80s, reality gave way to fantasy.
 As evidence, compare The Last Detail to Stripes.

 The Last Detail written by Robert Towne and directed by Hal Ashby stars Jack Nicholson as career navy man "Bad Ass" Buddusky who is ordered to transfer a young sailor named Meadows (Randy Quaid) to a naval prison for a petty theft he committed.
-Along with fellow African-American sailor Mulansky (Otis Taylor), they show Meadows a "lust for life" few days where they teach him how to be a man.
+Along with Mulansky (Otis Taylor), they show Meadows a good time before going to the brig.
 Unlike the typical formulaic films of this type, The Last Detail revels in a grim sense of fate.

 The film's also a snapshot of America in the early 1970s.
 The counterculture's in full swing and public faith in the military at its lowest ebb.
 In many ways the servicemen in the story are the new American outsiders, often misunderstood and relegated to the fringes.
 Nicholson, the ultimate individualist in America cinema, turns a Navy lifer into something of an iconoclast.